Malonate CoA-transferase

-Thus, the two substrates of this enzyme are acetyl-CoA and malonate, whereas its two products are acetate and malonyl-CoA.
+The two substrates of this enzyme characterised from Pseudomonas ovalis are malonic acid and acetyl-CoA.
+Its products are malonyl-CoA and acetic acid.
+The reaction is the first step in the decarboxylation of malonic acid.
+In Pseudomonas putida, this decarboxylation involves a multi-enzyme complex.

-This enzyme belongs to the family of transferases, specifically the CoA-transferases.
+This enzyme is a transferase, specifically a CoA-transferase.
 The systematic name of this enzyme class is acetyl-CoA:malonate CoA-transferase.
 This enzyme is also called malonate coenzyme A-transferase.
-This enzyme participates in beta-alanine metabolism and propanoate metabolism.